Sulfonamide Antibiotic Allergy

 Other types of sulfur containing substances

-This is commonly used in gardening, and while irritation may occur from skin contact or inhalation, allergy has not been described.
+Elemental sulfur powder is commonly used in gardening, and while irritation may occur from skin contact or inhalation, allergy has not been described.

-Commonly known as sulfur dioxide and metabisulfites, preservative numbers 220-228, sulfites are a group of compounds used to preserve flavour and colour within food, inhibit bacterial growth, reduce spoilage, stop fresh food from spotting and turning brown and help preserve medication and increase shelf life.
-Sulfites are found most often found in wine, dried fruit, dried vegetables and sometimes sausages and salads.
+Sulfite preservatives are commonly known as sulfur dioxide and metabisulfites, with preservative numbers 220-228.
+Sulfites can be used to preserve flavour and colour within food, inhibit bacterial growth, stop fresh food from spoiling, and help preserve medication.
+Sulfites are most often found in wine, dried fruit, and dried vegetables.
+Sometimes they are used in sausages and salads.
 They can also occur naturally in low concentrations.
-Sulfites can cause adverse reactions which are similar to allergy but do not involve the immune system and are therefore called intolerance.
-The most common reactions are asthma symptoms (in those with underlying asthma) and rhinitis (hay fever-like) reactions.
+Sulfites can cause adverse reactions which are like allergy but do not involve the immune system and are therefore called intolerances.
+The most common reactions are asthma symptoms (in people with underlying asthma) and rhinitis (hay fever-like) reactions.
 Occasionally urticaria (hives) may occur, and very rarely, anaphylaxis (severe allergic reaction).

 Confirming the diagnosis

-© ASCIA 2016
+© ASCIA 2019

-ASCIA is the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand
+ASCIA is the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand.